 The goal of a starting point is not merely to begin reading but to establish a method that will sustain reading for years.
 The best first book is the one that teaches you how to read the next one.

-Approach One: Book-by-Book Study
+Book-by-Book Study

 The primary strength of Book-by-Book study is that it respects the integrity of the biblical text.
 Each book of the Bible was written as a coherent literary unit — not as a collection of quotable verses — and reading it as such produces a qualitatively different understanding than reading isolated passages.
 When you read the entire Gospel of John, you understand that the healing of the blind man in chapter 9 is not merely a miracle story but a theological statement about the nature of sight and blindness that has been building since the prologue.
 That connection is invisible if you read only chapter 9.